Chanel Miller speaks out about Brock Turner sexual assault on '60 Minutes'

-She appeared on CBS News' "60 Minutes" to talk about the night she attended a party in 2015.
+She appeared on CBS News' "60 Minutes" to talk about the party she attended in 2015.
 Warning: her interview is, at times, graphic.

 RELATED: Brock Turner's sex assault victim makes her name public